mDNS / DNS-SD

 struct mg_connection *mg_mdns_listen(struct mg_mgr *mgr, mg_event_handler_t fn, void *fn_data);

-Create mDNS listener/responder [for the given hostname].
+Create an mDNS listener/responder [for the given hostname].

 Parameters: